nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

    Use case ends.

 **Extensions:**
-   > 1a.
+* 1a.
 UNIon detects error in the format specified by user.
-      >> 1a1.
-No new folder is created\
+  * 1a1.
+No new folder is created.
-      >> 1a2.
-User keys folder name `mkdir` keyword.\
+  * 1a2.
+User keys folder name `mkdir` keyword.
-      >> Steps 1a1-1a2 are repeated until the data entered are correct.
+  * Steps 1a1-1a2 are repeated until the data entered are correct.

 **System: UNIon**\
 **Use case: UC02 - Add a new contact to UNIon**\